talkative-egg/Cedrone/readme.md

 ## The encoding is letter-based (i.e. each letter should match to a binary representation; conversely, each binary representation matches to one letter)

+## The text only consists of lower case English letters

 ## Use the English letter monogram frequencies table from here for the encoding: http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/english-letter-frequencies/

 ## Good luck